How To Bypass Password On Android

 There are several reasons why you might find yourself locked out of your Android device:

 • Forgotten Password, PIN, or Pattern: The most common reason for getting locked out is simply forgetting the password, PIN, or pattern you set.
-This can happen if you haven't used your phone in a while or if you recently changed your unlock code and can't remember the new one.
+This can happen if you haven't used your phone in a while or if you recently changed your open up code and can't remember the new one.

 • Incorrect Attempts: Repeatedly entering the wrong password, PIN, or pattern can trigger the failed attempt lockout, which temporarily disables the lock screen.